arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 You will be able to see the copied files on your OS file explorer
 ![Checking copied files with file explorer](assets/docker_volume_explorer.png)

-Now you have all the needed files to flash your Portenta X8 with your custom image, to do so follow the [How to flash the Portenta X8](image-flashing) tutorial.

 ## Conclusion